 Key Summit Trail

 If you’ve got the time, consider doing the Key Summit trail.
-The hike will take you about three hours to complete and has views across mountain ranges, valleys and over to the other side of Lake Marian.
+The hike will take you about 3 hours to complete and has views across mountain ranges, valleys and over to the other side of Lake Marian.
 The trail starts from The Divide carpark and follows the popular multi-day Routeburn Track at the start.

 The Key Summit trail is a switchback gravel trail with a steady incline.
 There’s several lookout areas along the way and up the top over the Hollyford, Greenstone and Eglinton valleys.